 Individual and Group Therapy for students.

 The CSUN Marilyn Magaram Center for Food Science, Nutrition and Dietetics (MMC)

 The CSUN Marilyn Magaram Center for Food Science, Nutrition and Dietetics (MMC) encourages health and wellbeing through education and community services in the fields of nutrition, food science, dietetics, and health promotion.
 In collaboration with other CSUN programs and centers including the Institute for Community Health and Wellbeing, MMC has developed and supported many health and wellness programs that utilize the expertise of faculty, the energy and talents of students, and the extensive and diverse resources of the community.

 Sarah Johnson has been the Coordinator of the CSUN Institute for Sustainability for seven years.
 She coordinates campus sustainability projects, educational events, and outreach efforts, and oversees student projects and service learning.
 She works closely with campus and community stakeholders to advance sustainability initiatives She assisted in the development of the CSUN 10 year Campus Sustainability Plan and assists with implementation by serving on three working groups.

 Austin Eriksson is the Director of Energy and Sustainability at CSUN and has worked at the university for over three years.
 In his role he coordinates projects and programs across divisions and departments to ensure the University’s Sustainability Plan is met.
 He also played a key role in developing CSUN’s Climate Action Plan and is tasked with its implementation.
 His most recent accomplishments include leading the campus in tripling its diversion rate in less than two years, reducing CSUN’s water consumption by 22% - over 55 million gallons per year and is currently leading CSUN’s solar initiative with the goal of bringing 3-4 megawatts of clean energy to the campus within the next year.

-CSUN DREAM Center
+CSUN Aquatic Center